TheDeFreeze/Kubuntu-24.04-tips/README.md

 EndSection
 ```

-# Microsoft Fonts for LIbreOffice
+# Microsoft Fonts for LibreOffice
 Microsoft, being shit, resticts the redistribution of the default fonts used in Word and Poweerpoint.
 There is a way of legally getting these though, through the PowerPointViewer program they have publish.
 Run the commands below and restart any office applications using them.
 See full guide here: https://wiki.debian.org/ppviewerFonts